 The candidate should have an understanding of topical optimization as well as finding and using related words in the content being optimized.

 44. What is More Valuable, Long-Tail or Short-Tail Keywords?

 Both long- and short-tail phrases have value.
 Let the candidate explain to you how each is important to the overall success of the campaign while also highlighting their weaknesses.

-What is your preferred CMS and why?
+45. What is Your Preferred CMS and Why?

 This is where you find out what content management systems the candidate has experience with and whether or not they’ll be ready to jump into the CMS your own site uses.

 This last question is to see how much they have thought about the future of SEO and what changes are coming our way.

-The questions outlined above cover a full spectrum of SEO knowledge.
-Are there specific questions missing?
-Probably.
-But these questions are designed to go beyond the scope of the specific question itself.
+The questions outlined above cover a spectrum of SEO knowledge.
+These questions are designed to go beyond the scope of the specific question itself.